-Though they are close cousins and often the same model bike could be very similar in appearance, one would be regarded a café racer and the other a streetfighter.
-The differences are subtle but instantly reconizable by the oficionado.
+Though they are close cousins and often the same model bike could be very similar in appearance, one could be regarded a café racer and the other a streetfighter.
+The differences are subtle but instantly recognizable by the officionado.

 Replacing crashed bodywork costs big bucks so having none makes sense.
 And frequently these bikes were modified 70’s and 80’s Japanese big-bore superbikes with no fairings to begin with.
 Or had fairings but were bought second-hand with cosmetic damage so the body-work would be gone or removed, creating the signature streetfighter look.

 So bear with me if I've previously said that necessity is the mother of invention.
 Makes economic sense to me.

 Most mods for streetfighters include radically raised rear sub-frames with solo seats, beefed up suspension front and back, bigger brakes, bigger rear sprockets for acceleration at the expense of top speed, dual front headlights, engine mods for a torquey powerband, chrome and paint work.

 Popular classic Japanese fighters include the Kawasaki KZ900,1000 and Z1 series, Suzuki GS1000 superbikes, early Suzuki GSXR streetfighters, and so on into the modern era.
 Today factories build ready-made streetfighters such as the Ducati Monster and Triumph Speed Triple.

 A few manufacturers make a modern version of the Universal Japanese Motorcycle that lends itself to customization and have become a popular basis for the classic streetfighter.